jlegatheaux/RC2020-assignments/assignment-4/README.md

 The `Flood`class provided also implements a flooding optimisation known as **learning by the reverse path** which leverages the fact that if in an acyclic network, if a node `N` receives by interface `I` a packet originally sent by source `S`, then `I` is the beginning of a (unique and therefore shortest) path from `N` to `S`.
 To switch this optimization on, the only required action is to uncomment the line  `parameter filter` in the configuration file.

-By using `config4.1` with filtering on and off, it is easy to see that the number of duplicate packets drops with filtering on.
+By using file [configs/config4.1](configs/config4.1), with filtering on and off, it is easy to see that the number of duplicate packets drops with filtering on.
 This is easier to grasp with tracing on.
-This optimisation seems to have a radical implication since when performing  simulation `config4.2` with filtering on and off, it seems that  **learning by the reverse path** is capable of avoiding duplicates per se.
+This optimisation seems to have a radical implication since when performing  simulation [configs/config4.2](configs/config4.2), with filtering on and off, it seems that  **learning by the reverse path** is capable of avoiding duplicates per se.

-Performing the same simulations with `config4.3`, shown below, a network with all links up after time = 18000, and therefore more cycles than the previous ones, one realises that with filtering off, floods seem never end, while doing the same simulation with filtering on, the number of duplicates drops radically and, once again, floods stop quite soon.
+Performing the same simulations with see file [configs/config4.3](configs/config4.3), with the network shown below, a network with all links up after time = 18000, and therefore more cycles than the previous ones, one realises that with filtering off, floods seem never end, while doing the same simulation with filtering on, the number of duplicates drops radically and, once again, floods stop quite soon.

 ![The network used for test configuration config4.3](Figures/assign4.3.png)